 Climb Kilimanjaro - Tanzania Walking and Trekking Holidays

-Enjoy a walking and trekking holiday in Tanzania with Exodus and discover what this amazing landscape has to offer for walkers and trekkers.
+Climb Kilimanjaro on a walking and trekking holiday in Tanzania with Exodus and discover what this amazing landscape has to offer for those looking for a real adventure holiday.

-Kilimanjaro, Africa’s highest peak, rises three miles straight up out of the surrounding plains.
+Mount Kilimanjaro is Africa’s highest peak and rises three miles straight up out of the surrounding plains.
 From the base you look up at an awe-inspiring mountain, beckoning you closer to experience it yourself.
-The ascent travels through farmland, forest and giant heather, across moors and alpine desert; ultimately reaching the eternal snows of Kibo at sunrise.
+The climb travels through farmland, forest and giant heather, across moors and alpine desert; ultimately reaching the eternal snows of Kibo at sunrise.
 This is the highest point in all Africa.

 Mount Kilimanjaro: Africa’s Highest Mountain